| ECONOMICS:

 When they fail catastrophically, they expect compensation from the core socio-economic substructure.

-Whilst economic models may be just as necessary as civil-engineering models for the continuation of human
+Whilst economic models may be just as necessary as engineering or horticultural models to the continuation of

-social development, failed economic organizations should receive the same recognition and recompense as
+failed economic organizations should receive the same censure and penalties as